prometheus-operator/prometheus-operator/README.md

 Prometheus Operator of version `>=0.2.0`, and the `StatefulSet` created in the migration will from now on be managed by the Prometheus Operator.

-## Third party resources
+## CustomResourceDefinitions

-The Operator acts on the following [third party resources (TPRs)](http://kubernetes.io/docs/user-guide/thirdpartyresources/):
+The Operator acts on the following [custom resource definitions (CRDs)](https://kubernetes.io/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions/):

 * **`Prometheus`**, which defines a desired Prometheus deployment.
   The Operator ensures at all times that a deployment matching the resource definition is running.